Patrice Lawrence: Awards, recognition and literary advocacy

-In October 2021, Lawrence was announced as taking on the role of ambassador for First Story, a charity promoting creative writing for young people, with a focus on those in low-income communities.
+In the 2021 Birthday Honours, Lawrence was appointed a Member of the Order of the British Empire (MBE) for services to Literature.
+In October 2021, she was announced as taking on the role of ambassador for First Story, a charity promoting creative writing for young people, with a focus on those in low-income communities.

 In 2023, she was elected a Fellow of the Royal Society of Literature.